zmuhls/patroids/README.md

 A re-imagined, NFL-themed Asteroids clone in Python, using pygame

-    original clone by Amin Bandali
+    authored by Amin Bandali
-    reversioned & revised by Zach Muhlbauer
+    adapted by Zach Muhlbauer

 ## How To Play